 Effects of Inotropy on Ventricular Pressure-Volume Loops

 Changes in inotropy produce significant changes in ejection fraction (EF, calculated as stroke volume divided by end-diastolic volume).
 In the previous figure, the control EF is 0.58 and increases to 0.82 with increased inotropy.
 Therefore, increasing inotropy leads to an increase in EF.
 In contrast, decreasing inotropy decreases EF.
-Therefore, EF is commonly used as a clinical index to assess the inotropic state of the heart.
-In heart failure, for example, there often is a decrease in inotropy that leads to a fall in stroke volume as well as an increase in preload, thereby decreasing EF.
+Therefore, EF is frequently used as a clinical index to assess the inotropic state of the heart.
+In heart failure caused by systolic dysfunction, there is a decrease in inotropy that leads to a fall in stroke volume and a secondary increase in preload, decreasing EF.

-Changes in inotropic state are particularly important during exercise.
+Changes in inotropic state are important during exercise.
 Increases in inotropic state help to maintain stroke volume at high heart rates and elevated arterial pressures.
 Increased heart rate alone decreases stroke volume because of reduced time for diastolic filling, which decreases end-diastolic volume.
-Elevated arterial pressure during exercise increases afterload on the heart, which tends to reduce stroke volume.
-When the inotropic state increases at the same time, end-systolic volume decreases so that stroke volume can be maintained and allowed to increase despite reduced time for ventricular filling and elevated arterial pressure.
+Elevated arterial pressure during exercise increases afterload on the heart, which reduces stroke volume.
+When the inotropic state increases, end-systolic volume decreases so that stroke volume can be maintained and allowed to increase despite reduced time for ventricular filling and elevated arterial pressure.

 Factors Regulating Inotropy